ExecutiveHomes/linear-actions/README.md

    yarn test
    ```

+Note: This project uses Husky to run the build before each push.
+This ensures that the built files are always up to date with the source code.
+The pre-push hook will prevent pushing if the build fails.

 ## Contributing

 This package is designed to be modular and expandable.
 Each action is implemented as a separate function in `src/index.ts` and can be used independently or as part of a GitHub Action workflow.